-NOTE: Students may not use "199 or higher" courses to meet area requirements unless prior permission is given by the advisor and the Vice Chancellor for Academic Affairs.
+NOTE: Students may not use Independent/Directed Studies courses (marked 199 or 299) to meet area requirements unless prior permission is given by the advisor and the Vice Chancellor for Academic Affairs.

 Additionally, courses numbered 99 or below are not applicable toward an Associate in Arts degree.